-In this article, we’ll learn how to generate the matplotlib color palette and then we will use it to select a specific color for our plot.
+In this article, we’ll learn how to generate the Matplotlib color palette and then we will use it to select a specific color for our plot.

 However, it is not easy to choose the right colors or the optimal color combinations for the cases in which we have to plot multiple functions at the same time.

 We’ll discuss the following code in this tutorial, in a simple to understand, step-by-step manner:

-import matplotlib.pyplot as plt from matplotlib import colors as mcolors import numpy as np def sel_color(): colors = dict(mcolors.BASE_COLORS, **mcolors.CSS4_COLORS) # sort colors by hue, saturation and value by_hsv = sorted((tuple(mcolors.rgb_to_hsv(mcolors.to_rgba(color)[:3])), name) for name, color in colors.items()) sorted_names = [name for hsv, name in by_hsv] n = len(sorted_names) ncols = 4 nrows = n // ncols # Create the matplotlib window fig, ax = plt.subplots() # Get height and width of the figure X, Y = fig.get_dpi() * fig.get_size_inches() # height of a cell h = Y / (nrows + 1) # width of a cell w = X / ncols # using an index for accessing all the color names k = 0 # inserting the colors in the palette by column for i in range(ncols): for j in range(nrows, 0, -1): # current row row = j * h # current column col = i # height level for the colors' labels y = row # position of the initial corner of the color box xi = w * (col + 0.05) # position of the final corner of the color box xf = w * (col + 0.25) # initial position of the labels xi_text = w * (col + 0.3) ax.text(xi_text, y, sorted_names[k], fontsize=(h * 0.8), horizontalalignment='left', verticalalignment='center') ax.hlines(y, xi, xf, color=sorted_names[k], linewidth=(h * 0.8)) k += 1 ax.set_xlim(0, X) ax.set_ylim(0, Y) ax.set_axis_off() fig.subplots_adjust(left=0, right=1, top=1, bottom=0, hspace=0, wspace=0) plt.show() selected_c = str(input('Enter the name of the color for your graph: ')) return selected_c # x and y array to plot x = np.linspace(0, 50, 100) y = x**3 + 3*x - 5 # Plotting current_c = sel_color() fig = plt.figure() ax = fig.subplots() ax.plot(x, y, color=current_c) plt.show()
+import matplotlib.pyplot as plt from matplotlib import colors as mcolors import numpy as np def sel_color(): colors = dict(mcolors.BASE_COLORS, **mcolors.CSS4_COLORS) # sort colors by hue, saturation and value by_hsv = for name, color in colors.items(): t = tuple(mcolors.rgb_to_hsv(mcolors.to_rgba(color)[:3])) by_hsv.append((t, name)) by_hsv.sort() sorted_names = [name for hsv, name in by_hsv] n = len(sorted_names) ncols = 4 nrows = n // ncols # Create the matplotlib window fig, ax = plt.subplots() # Get height and width of the figure X, Y = fig.get_dpi() * fig.get_size_inches() # height of a cell h = Y / (nrows + 1) # width of a cell w = X / ncols # using an index for accessing all the color names k = 0 # inserting the colors in the palette by column for i in range(ncols): for j in range(nrows, 0, -1): # current row row = j * h # current column col = i # height level for the colors' labels y = row # position of the initial corner of the color box xi = w * (col + 0.05) # position of the final corner of the color box xf = w * (col + 0.25) # initial position of the labels xi_text = w * (col + 0.3) ax.text(xi_text, y, sorted_names[k], fontsize=(h * 0.8), horizontalalignment='left', verticalalignment='center') ax.hlines(y, xi, xf, color=sorted_names[k], linewidth=(h * 0.8)) k += 1 ax.set_xlim(0, X) ax.set_ylim(0, Y) ax.set_axis_off() fig.subplots_adjust(left=0, right=1, top=1, bottom=0, hspace=0, wspace=0) plt.show() selected_c = str(input('Enter the name of the color for your graph: ')) return selected_c # x and y array to plot x = np.linspace(0, 50, 100) y = x**3 + 3*x - 5 # Plotting current_c = sel_color() fig = plt.figure() ax = fig.subplots() ax.plot(x, y, color=current_c) plt.show()

 Let’s dive into the code!